yozi66/yaspec/prompts.md

 The many changes came from copying the electron-vite-react template onto the current project.
 Please undo the changes and let's go back to the last commited state in git.

+Apply the electron-vite-react template to the current project.
+It is tricky, since the standard way is to create a new project from the template.
+Please take care, we do not want to clone the electron-vite-react template onto our project (that was the problem last time).